Random Stinespring superchannel: converting channel queries into dilation isometry queries: Introduction

-Our result is intimately connected with the topic of quantum channel learning~\cite{AMele2025, chen2025quantumchanneltomographyestimation}.
-In the same spirit as Ref.~\cite{pelecanos2025}, where the random purification channel was used to show that mixed-state learning reduces to pure-state learning (and later generalized in Ref.~\cite{AMele2025} to show that quantum channel learning reduces to learning a purification of the Choi state), our construction immediately implies that \emph{quantum channel learning reduces to isometry learning}, specifically to learning a Stinespring isometry of the channel.
-This observation has been used very recently in~\cite{chen2025quantumchanneltomographyestimation} (via a \emph{state-} and \emph{measurement-dependent} random Stinespring procedure) to provide another proof of the previously established formula for the query complexity of quantum channel learning, up to logarithmic dimensional factors~\cite{AMele2025}.
+We present two applications of the random Stinespring superchannel: one in quantum Shannon theory and one in quantum learning theory.
+On the quantum Shannon theory side, we use the random Stinespring superchannel to extend Uhlmann's theorem for quantum divergences~\cite{Mazzola_2025, Fang2025-variational,random_pur_simple} from quantum states to quantum channels.
+On the quantum learning theory side, our result is closely connected to the problem of quantum channel learning~\cite{AMele2025, chen2025quantumchanneltomographyestimation}.
+Indeed, in the same spirit as Ref.~\cite{pelecanos2025}, where the random purification channel was used to show that mixed-state learning reduces to pure-state learning (and later generalised in Ref.~\cite{AMele2025} to show that quantum channel learning reduces to learning a purification of the Choi state), our construction immediately implies that \emph{quantum channel learning reduces to isometry learning}, specifically to learning a Stinespring isometry of the channel.
+This observation has been used very recently in~\cite{chen2025quantumchanneltomographyestimation} to provide another proof of the previously established formula for the query complexity of quantum channel learning, up to logarithmic dimensional factors~\cite{AMele2025}.
 Specifically, our procedure --- as well as that of~\cite{chen2025quantumchanneltomographyestimation} --- implies that tomography of quantum channels with input dimension $d_A$, output dimension $d_B$, and Choi rank $r$ reduces to tomography of isometries with input dimension $d_A$ and output dimension $d_B r$.
 By leveraging the upper bound on the query complexity of isometry learning found in~\cite{AMele2025, chen2025quantumchanneltomographyestimation}, one readily obtains the upper bound $O(d_A d_B r)$ on the query complexity of quantum channel learning, which was recently established by~\cite{AMele2025} for the first time and was known to be optimal up to logarithmic dimensional factors.
 As a complementary result, we also prove a matching lower bound $\Omega(d_A d_B r)$, which holds even against the most general classes of queries, including those with inverse and controlled queries and indefinite causal order.
-We prove this lower bound by developing a proof technique that is purely algebraic and reinforce the simple intuition from dimension counting, completely circumventing the heavy representation theory machinery previously used for unitaries~\cite{haah2023query,bavaresco2022unitary}.
+We prove this lower bound by developing a proof technique that is purely algebraic and reinforces the simple intuition from dimension counting, completely circumventing the heavy representation theory machinery previously used for unitaries~\cite{haah2023query,bavaresco2022unitary}.
 Taken together, these results establish that the optimal query complexity for quantum channel tomography is $\Theta(d_A d_B r)$, thereby removing the remaining logarithmic gap in the lower bound.